 My friend’s wife’s unconditional love “As Is” was the thread that sewn two hearts together, forever.
-Paradoxically, loving a husband “As Is” transforms a husband to willingly want to be the better man, so devoutly wished for on her Wedding Day.
+Paradoxically, loving a husband “As Is” transforms a husband to willingly want to be the better man.
+The man a wife so devoutly wished for on her Wedding Day.

 Perhaps, if we loved each other as God loves us, we would find the joy that we are seeking?

 Perhaps, unconditional “As is” Love reaps incalculable ROI (Return on Investment)?
 It’s timeless…and priceless.